-A European transmission system operator is responsible for maintaining the high-voltage grid.
-In 2002, the company was among the earliest adopters of professional Asset Management as a new concept.
-With the support of MaxGrip, Optimizer+ and a fact-based vision on asset integrity, MaxGrip provided the knowledge, methodology and the data management for their long-term policymaking and optimized maintenance strategies.
+The national transmission system operator of the Netherlands is responsible for maintaining the high-voltage grid.
+In 2002, this operator was among the earliest adopters of professional Asset Management as a new concept.
+With the support of MaxGrip, and a fact-based vision on asset integrity, MaxGrip provided the knowledge, methodology and the data management for the operator’s long-term policymaking and optimized maintenance strategies.
 For a start, MaxGrip demonstrated that saving at least 10 percent on maintenance, year on year, was perfectly feasible.

 The high-voltage grid is the backbone of the electricity system.
 Our client manages the grid in the Netherlands and a large part of Germany, always offering sufficient capacity to balance supply and demand.
 Reaching the highest possible quality at low transmission costs is a continuous challenge.
 Their most important duty is to safeguard the integrity and reliability of the grid, a large part of which dates from the 1960s.
 The right maintenance will minimize the risk of disruptions that may have unacceptable consequences for supply security, staff safety, the environment, and society as a whole.
 At the same time, society demands cost-effective operations.

 The goal of Asset Management is to keep your assets safe and in optimal working condition.
 Maintenance analysis, fault analysis, and stock analysis will substantiate the choice for corrective or preventive maintenance for each asset.
 By providing the systems and simulation tools, Asset Management also allows for organizational streamlining.
-MaxGrip’s consultants and Optimizer+ helps generate and efficiently manage the data needed for safe and sound strategies and deciding on the right maintenance tasks.
+With the help of MaxGrip, operators can generate and efficiently manage the data needed for safe and sound strategies.

 Our client started an Asset Management project to organize its maintenance in such a way that any risk resulting from technical failure is controlled at acceptable costs.
 Known as ‘Maintenance based on business goals norms’, the project needed to pinpoint the real potential threats to achieving goals.
 MaxGrip started the process with a one-year risk analysis for all relevant operating assets, recording all results in new maintenance concepts.
 All staff involved in maintenance was trained in the risk analysis method to apply it in their daily work.